kkmorrisfam/my-music-player/README.md

 {Describe each of the web pages you created and how the web app transitions between each of them.
 Also describe what is dynamically created on each page.}

 This is a music player app designed to display the library of music found in the database.
 The home page displays the library of music tracks in a random order.
-The playlist page should show a list of the anonymous user's playlists.
+The playlist page currently lists the playlists for admin when admin is logged in.

 -You can click on a track and play the track.